urbit/developers.urbit.org/content/reference/hoon/style.md

 A fixed sequence is a rune with a fixed number of children.
 Most runes are fixed sequences.
-In wide mode we terminate a fixed sequence with a right-parenthesis (“rit”).
+In wide mode we terminate a fixed sequence with a right-parenthesis (“par”).
 In tall mode there is no terminator.

 With a fixed sequence, we typically use “backstep indentation.”